eglavin/nest-bookmark-manager/README.md

 # Nest Bookmark Manager

 ## Data Representation and Querying Project

 ###### Galway Mayo Institute of Technology 2018

 ### Installation:

 > To run the project front-end use the following commands

 ```
 git clone https://github.com/GlavinsGadgets/GMIT-Y4-DRQ-Project
 cd GMIT-Y4-DRQ-Project
 npm i
 npm start
 ```

 > To start the Server backend please open another Terminal and run

 ```
 cd GMIT-Y4-DRQ-Project/Server/
 node serve.js
 ```

+After running the previous commands you will be able to open a browser window and view the site at the link [http://localhost:4200/](http://localhost:4200/)

+### Development Notes

+Browser Used whilest development

+> Mozilla Firefox